stla/jackR/README.md

 polynomials* have applications in multivariate statistics.
 They are particular cases of [*Jack polynomials*](https://en.wikipedia.org/wiki/Jack_function "Jack polynomials on Wikipedia").
-This package allows to evaluate these polynomials and also to compute them in symbolic form.
+The original purpose of this package was the evaluation and the computation in symbolic form of these polynomials.
+Now it contains much more stuff dealing with multivariate symmetric polynomials.

 ## Breaking change in version 6.0.0